Summary: a Snape mentors Harry story; takes place during Harry's 2nd year (CoS); partially AU.

 "Wear something old on Saturday.
 You'll be doing a bit of…cleaning."

-The boy tipped his head miserably once more but added a whispered, "Yes, sir," hoping to finalize the occasion and make his way back to Gryffindor tower.
+The boy gave a miserable tip of his head once more but added a whispered, "Yes, sir," hoping to finalize the occasion and make his way back to Gryffindor tower.

-Snape turned from the boy with a dramatic swoop of his robes, and Harry, taking this as permission to leave, made his way toward the door.
-After closing it softly behind him, the click resounding through the stone corridor, the boy methodically dragged his way back to the dormitory—eyes downcast pensively.
+Snape turned from the boy with a dramatic swoop of his robes, and Harry, taking this as permission to leave, slunk toward the door, closing it softly behind him, the click resounding through the stone corridor.
+Eyes downcast in thought, he dragged his feet back to his dormitory.

-Hearing the door close, Severus inched towards his desk, unknowingly clutching the edge with his hands.
+Hearing the door close, Severus inched towards his desk, clutching the edge with his hands.

 He didn't know why he had just let the boy go.
 And he certainly couldn't believe he'd just given Potter a smack, the way he often did when one of his Slytherins was being too cheeky.
 What had he been thinking?

 But once again, as Severus closed his eyes, the ghostly image of the child's bottle-green stare haunted him.
 He shuddered.
 The eyes had nearly impaled him.
 Forcing himself to breathe evenly, Severus pushed away the image of the serene, honest stare.
-Rather, he allowed his mind to bask in the memory of the way the sun glimmered warmly on the long, ginger hair as he listened to the methodical tick of his pocket watch against his ribs.
+Rather, he allowed his mind to bask in the memory of the way the sun had glimmered on the long, ginger hair.
+He listened to the methodical tick of his pocket watch against his ribs.
 Eventually, Severus was able to neutralize his expression entirely, smothering the stray emotions under the porcelain pretense.